tjbo/exploring-js/readme.md

-# Exploring JS
+## Exploring JS

-Just a little guide to summarize the finer points of JavaScript on a deeper level and to have a place to put little things over time what I've learned about the language.
-You can copy and paste any of this code into Google Chrome tools to see the results, otherwise results are commented below each return.
+Exploring JS is just a place I wanted to create to store everything that I know about JavaScript since the beginning.
+I have also always enjoyed writing, and lately I feel I have gotten away from this.
+And so what better way to kill two birds with one stone than to write about what I want to make I retain to memory.

+This guide is basically organic and so may change and reorganize over time as I continue to expand on it or fix typos.

+Where there is code, with javascript it can generally be copy and pasted into google chrome.

+Or if you have node installed you can also just type `node` in a terminal, hit enter, and you will get a prompt where you can execute JavaScript.

+I've also put comments in like `// returns 'something'` for each statement that would otherwise get executed.
+Just in case you do not feel like actually executing it yourself.

 ## 1. You may notice I'm not using semi-colons

+There have been many Semi-Colon debates and controversies over the years.

+Personally I believe in taking JavaScript to the hippest level that it can be at.
+In this hip and dangerous world, I do not use semi-colons.

+My JavaScript lives on a semi-colon-less 'nude beach' where it walks around in the morally reprehensible state of going without.

-Some devs would say that you have to use them, but this actually isn't true.
-There are actually only a few places you need to use them, if any of the following are true, you need to use them:
+There are actually only a few places you need to use them.
+Basically if any of the following are true, you need to use them:

 ```javascript
 ;-less	// line starts with unary - operator